-in God the Father and the Lord Jesus Christ (ULT) who are united to God the Father and the Lord Jesus the Messiah (UST)
+in God {the} Father and {the} Lord Jesus Christ (ULT) who are united to God the Father and the Lord Jesus the Messiah (UST)

 Here Paul speaks figuratively of the believers as though they were occupying space inside of God and Jesus.
 This metaphor expresses the idea that believers are spiritually united to God and Jesus.
-If this might be misunderstood in your language, you can express the meaning in a non-figurative way.
-Alternative translation: "united to God the Father and the Lord Jesus Christ" or "sharing life with God the Father and the Lord Jesus Christ" (See: Metaphor)
+If this might be misunderstood in your language, you could express the meaning in a non-figurative way.
+Alternative translation: "united to God the Father and the Lord Jesus Christ" (See: Metaphor)

-God the Father and the Lord Jesus Christ (ULT) God the Father and the Lord Jesus the Messiah (UST)
+God {the} Father and {the} Lord Jesus Christ (ULT) God the Father and the Lord Jesus the Messiah (UST)